souryasaha1234/GradeWizard/README.md

 # GradeWizard
-Generate dynamic report card of a student with any number of subjects
+It is a Server side project made with Servlet, JSP.
+Here you can generate dynamic report card of a student with any number of subjects